yongmingyang/tp/docs/UserGuide.md

 This section will bring you through various features of Medmoriser.
 After this section, you will know how to use most of the commands available.

-You can follow the instructions one by one, or simply jump to the feature of insterest.
-For a summary of all commands, please refer to section `Command Summary` at the end of this guide.
+You can follow the instructions one by one, or jump to your feature of interest.
+For a summary of all commands, please refer to the [Command Summary](#command-summary) section at the end of this guide.

 ### Viewing help: `help`